not-a-dev-stein/N-oob-vim/README.md

   - [LuaSnip](https://github.com/L3MON4D3/LuaSnip) - snippets support
   - [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) - for TAB completion

+Check the lsp.lua file to configure it with the language servers that best fit your needs.
+In my case I have a bunch of them installed and set to dinamically launch depending on the filetype.
+If you want to install them manually you can see more about how to do it [here](https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md).

+I decided not to use [lspinstall](https://github.com/kabouzeid/nvim-lspinstall) for easier installing and management of language servers due to it being a bit heavier and since I could manage them myself with no worries, but if you need them I'd highly recommend installing it.

 ### Plugins included and pre-configured are:
   - [autopairs](https://github.com/windwp/nvim-autopairs) - for automatic pairing of brackets, parenthesis, etc.
   - [colorizer](https://github.com/norcalli/nvim-colorizer.lua) - for showing color on HEX codes (ex. #ffffff)